W. H. Gispen: W.H. Gispen and the firm

 Willem Hendrik Gispen grew up in Amsterdam and Utrecht.
 He was educated to be a primary school teacher and also acquired a teaching certificate in French.
 He decided in 1913 to study design at the Academy for Visual Arts and Technical Science in Rotterdam.
 At the academy he became acquainted with a number of people who would cooperate with him at a later date, like architect L.C. van der Vlugt and designer Ch.
 Hoffmann.
 After dropping the course in 1915, he worked voluntarily for one of his previous teachers.
 In 1916 he purchased a small smithy at the Coolschestraat in Rotterdam, where he started his own workshop in September 1916.

 In the early years, Gispen’s designs were much in line with the expressionism of the Amsterdamse School and the Art Nouveau.
 Besides ornamental wrought-iron work, Gispen produced things like firesides, lamps, wooden furniture and clocks.
 Gispen also designed his own advertisements.
 In 1919 the workshop moved to the Voorhaven in Rotterdam Delfshaven.
 In the same year the new company name was introduced: Gispen’s fabriek voor metaalbewerking.
 In 1920 he co-founded architects’ circle Opbouw, whose discussions founded the base of Dutch functionalism.
 In the following years Gispen successfully experimented with quantity production of small cast brass lamps and bronze window and door profiles.

 From 1923 onwards Gispen comes into (in)direct contact with multiple inspirational sources: the ideas of the Bauhaus through architect J.J.P.
-Oud, the style of H. Muthesius of the Deutsche Werkbund and the principles of the artists of De Stijl.
+Oud, the style of Hermann Muthesius of the Deutsche Werkbund and the principles of the artists of De Stijl.
 These inspirations became reality in several large commissions.
 In 1925, at the international exhibition of Decorative and Industrial Arts in Paris, not only did Gispen receive a medal for his ornamental iron-work, he also became acquainted with Le Corbusier, Constructivism and other French modernists.

 In 1926 Gispen put his Giso lamps on the market, which were designed on the basis of the demands of Scientific Lighting, aesthetics and economics.
 He placed himself in the designers’ vanguard by participating in the exhibition die Wohnung in Stuttgart, organized by the Deutsche Werkbund in 1927.
 Both in Oud’s dwelling-row in the Weissenhofsiedlung and in the exhibition-hall in Stuttgart there hung Giso lamps.
 Gispen became inspired by objects such as the cantilever chairs of Mart Stam and Ludwig Mies van der Rohe.
 In November 1927, Gispen presented his first tubular steel chair at De Rotterdamsche Kring.
 In 1928 the factory took the piano lamp designed for H.H.
 Kamerlingh Onnes by Gispen and Oud in serial production as the Giso 404, and achieved widespread recognition with it.